markoheijnen/tabify-edit-screen/readme.txt

 == Changelog ==

 = Current progress =
-* Better UI admin
 * Know when a metabox is showed from the screen options
 * Start with translating the plugin
 * Improved deleting a tab from the setting screen

-= 0.4 ( 2012-9-3 ) =
+= 0.4 ( 2012-11-9 ) =
+* Complete fresh new UI for the settings screen
 * Fix possible bug for not showing author metabox in the settings screen
 * Fix notice on edit screen when no items where inside a tab
+* Fix issue that not all post types are showing
+* Ability to remove plugin support and isn't on by default anymore.
+Can be enabled with the filter "tabify_plugin_support"
+* Added plugin support for Members and WordPress SEO.
+(Thanks sc0ttkclark for his help )
+* Added Dutch translation

 * Ability to modify tabs through the filter tabify_tabs
-* Ability to remove plugin support
+* Ability to add more tab support like post types with the filter 'tabify-edit-screen-settings-tabs'
-* Added plugin support for Advanced Custom Fields, Members and WordPress SEO. ( can be removed in the future )
+* Ability to add more options with the action 'tabify-settings-posttype' and filter 'tabify-settings-update'

 = 0.3 (2012-4-7) =
 * Add support for the plugin "Types"